Flank/mirror-goog-studio-main/zipflinger/README.md

 All sources can be requested to be aligned via the Source.align() method.
 All sources except for the ZipSourceEntry can be requested to be compressed.

+## Zip64 Support
+Zipflinger has full support for zip64 archives.
+It is able to handle zip64EOCD (more than 65536 entries) with zip64Locator and zip64 extra fields containing 64-bit compressed, uncompressed, and offset values (archives larger than 4GiB).
+There is no facility to handle files larger than 2GiB.